Professional Regulation in New York State

 - Verifies and archives licensure and professional disciplinary actions

-- Maintains this, offering information and services for licensure applicants, licensed professionals, and the general public - 24 hours a day, 7 days a week
+- Maintains this website, offering information and services for licensure applicants, licensed professionals, and the general public - 24 hours a day, 7 days a week

 These are among the many services offered by the Office of the Professions to protect the public and the integrity of the professions.
-For more information, contact the Office of the Professions by phone at 518-474-3817 or, for an e-mail response contact us.
+For more information, visit our How Do I page.

 * 100% of registration renewal fees from physicians, physician assistants, and specialist assistants are redirected to the State Department of Health's Office of Professional Medical Conduct, which investigates complaints against physicians, physician assistants, and specialist assistants.
 The Department of Health also administers a program for licensees in these professions who have substance abuse problems.
 Cases of unlicensed practice may be pursued in conjunction with the New York State Attorney General.